International perspectives give you a distinct advantage in our globalized world.

 Please note: Honors credit for Study Abroad is not awarded as additional credit; rather, some of the credits granted by Towson University for your study abroad will be counted as Honors credit.
-Questions about earning credit for Study Abroad should be directed to Dr. Alison McCartney, Faculty Director, at amccartney AT_TOWSON or 410-704-4677.
+Questions about earning credit for Study Abroad should be directed to the Honors Faculty Director, Alison McCartney, amccartney AT_TOWSON or 410-704-4677.

 TU Financial Aid can be applied toward TU exchanges and programs and non-TU programs.
 If you do not already receive financial aid, you should consult with a TU financial aid advisor to review your options.
 Many program providers also offer scholarships for students participating on their programs.
 Please talk with a Study Abroad Advisor about these opportunities or refer to the program provider’s website or publications for details.

 Each year, Towson University awards scholarships to TU students for study abroad.
 Students must hold a minimum cumulative grade point average of 2.5 to apply for these awards.
 There are many other options for funding study abroad, and Honors students have previously been successful in finding funding from the following sources: